-- 10.2.1 Temporary cash surpluses must be held only in such investments as approved by the Board of Directors and within the terms of the Trust's Treasury Management Policy (DN197). - 10.2.2 The Director of Finance Chief Finance Officer is responsible for advising the Board of Directors on investments and shall report periodically to the Board of Directors concerning the performance of investments held. - 10.2.3 The Board of Directors will approve policies concerning all external borrowing and investments.
-The Director of FinanceChief Finance Officer will prepare detailed procedural instructions concerning all external borrowing and investments and the records to be maintained.
+- 10.2.1 Temporary cash surpluses must be held only in such investments as approved by the Board of Directors and within the terms of the Trust's Treasury Management Policy (DN197). - 10.2.2 The Chief Finance Officer is responsible for advising the Board of Directors on investments and shall report periodically to the Board of Directors concerning the performance of investments held. - 10.2.3 The Board of Directors will approve policies concerning all external borrowing and investments.
+The Chief Finance Officer will prepare detailed procedural instructions concerning all external borrowing and investments and the records to be maintained.